 host_db_portfor your project.
 For example

 host_db_port: 59002(each project's db port should be different if you're running more than one project at a time). (

 ddev startto make it take effect)

-* Use the "database" tool to create a source from "localhost", with type "mysql" and the port you chose, credentials username: db and password: db
+* Use the "database" tool to create a source from "localhost", with the proper type "mysql" or "postgresql" and the port you chose, credentials username: db and password: db

 * Explore away!